 2. Have you gone to failure?

-It is important to push yourself to see if you can squeeze out those last, most challenging reps of an exercise.
+It’s important to push yourself to see if you can squeeze out those last, most challenging reps of an intense exercise.
 If in doubt, use a friend or trainer to spot you so you can focus on your technique.
 Lifting to failure will give you the mental satisfaction that you went all out and gave it your all.
 It’s also a great way to track your progress and see if you can beat your score in six to eight weeks time.